Sungwon-Han/Learning-Sleep-Quality-from-Daily-Logs/README.md

 # Learning-Sleep-Quality-from-Daily-Logs
-Learning Sleep Quality from Daily Logs in Tensorflow.
+Implementation of Learning Sleep Quality from Daily Logs in Tensorflow.